List of Hannah Montana characters: Traci van Horn

-Traci van Horn portrayed by Romi Dames (season 1–3) is a socialite and friend of Hannah Montana.
+Traci van Horn (portrayed by Romi Dames; seasons 1–3) is a socialite and friend of Hannah Montana.
 Her record producer is her father and Miley counts his self-centered daughter, Traci as a close friend of Hannah's.
 Traci has had a frequent dislike for Hannah's friend, Lola, claiming that she is "so uncool".
 She has however, reluctantly accepted Lola at social events and maintains a friendly relationship with Hannah because of this.
 Traci talks with a nasal voice that is often noticed by others, which she claims is a "deviated septum" or else a "nasal condition".
 She and Jake Ryan prank Hannah on a reality TV show called Gotcha!, in which they make Hannah believe that the two are getting married.
 Hannah once went to Traci for boyfriend help when she asked to use her "faux-beau" to fool Lilly and Oliver (who believe that Miley is alone now that the two are dating).
 She seems to have a crush on Jackson, and is frequently having celebrity parties, in which Hannah and her friends go to (although Lilly only goes for the publicity).

 Traci appears in "It's My Party and I'll Lie If I Want To", "Torn Between Two Hannahs", "My Boyfriend's Jackson and There's Gonna Be Trouble", "Cuffs Will Keep Us Together", "When You Wish You Were the Star", "Don't Stop 'Til You Get the Phone", "The Test of My Love", "Uptight (Oliver's Alright)", "Once, Twice, Three Times Afraidy", "Jake...
 Another Little Piece of My Heart", and "For (Give) a Little Bit".